-If spouses both elect to gift split for federal gift tax purposes, all gifts made to third parties during the calendar year, whether made by one spouse alone or made partly by each spouse, are considered made one-half by each spouse (but only if, at the time of the gift, each spouse is a citizen or resident of the United States).

-Thus, the first \$20,000 of gifts of a present interest in property to any donee by consenting spouses during the calendar year are not subject to tax.
-Where such consent is given, the gift tax liability of the spouses is joint and several, which means one or both parties can be held responsible to pay the full amount of the tax due.
+If both spouses consent to gift split for federal gift tax purposes, all gifts made to third parties during the calendar year, whether made by one spouse alone or made partly by each spouse, are considered made one-half by each spouse (only if, at the time of the gift, each spouse is a citizen or resident of the U. S.).
+For federal purposes, the first \$22,000 of gifts of a present interest in property to a donee by consenting spouses during the calendar year are not subject to tax.